 In effect, you're rebuilding your credit score by proving to the bank that you repay your debts.
 After a few months, as your score improves, you can see if you qualify for a regular, unsecured credit card.
 The bank gives back the $500 collateral when you switch to the unsecured card.

-This tactic will build your credit quickly and help you drive up your credit score at the same time.
+When you get a secured credit card, you can build your credit quickly and help you drive up your credit score at the same time.

 4. Negotiate a partial repayment